-- If family or friends choose to wait at the hospital while you are having your surgery, there is: - a sitting area outside of the Surgical Day Care area - a cafeteria is located in the basement. - If your family or friend prefers to leave the hospital, a nurse will call them when you are ready to leave.
+- If family or friends choose to wait at the hospital while you are having your surgery, there is: - the indoor garden sitting area on the 3rd floor - the main lobby - the cafeteria located on the main floor - If your family or friend prefers to leave the hospital, a nurse will call them when you are ready to leave.
+It could be several hours before you are ready to leave the hospital after your surgery.